peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/10-23-23-newtons-method/index.md

 ## Newton's Method for Finding Roots: What, How, and Why

 In the context of a Differential Calculus course, [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method#Applications), also referred to as The Newton-Raphson Method, seems to typically come up near the end of the semester, offering students a brief look into the world of "numerical methods" and how we might solve complex problems in the real world.
 I think that it's such a cool topic and first step from math into applied fields like statistics and optimization, that I wanted to write an extended blog post about it.
-The main purpose of this is to ensure that I always have a personal reference materials for Newton's Method, but perhaps it can be helpful to other readers.
+The main purpose of this is to ensure that I always have personal reference materials for Newton's Method, but perhaps it can be helpful to other readers.

 I draw on two key sources for thinking about Newton's Method:
 1. [“Newton’s Method.”](https://en.wikipedia.org/w/index.php?title=Newton%27s_method&oldid=1177135929.)
 2023.
 In Wikipedia